Pigment Ink vs. Dye Ink: What Is the Best Ink for Card Making?

 What Is Pigment Ink Made Of?

+In addition, one of the reasons pigment ink is so powerful is because of its oil-based pigment components.
+This makes it easy to use on multiple crafting projects.
 While there are different types of pigment-based inks available today, each type shares the characteristic of being water-resistant and fade-resistant over time.

 What Is a Pigment Ink Pad?